Mirantis/mke-docs/content/docs/tutorials/k0s-single-node/k0s-single-node-scenario.md

 weight: 1
 ---

-This tutorial provides the most simple setup for testing purposes or any very compact deployment.

-{{< callout type="info" >}}
+{{< callout type="warning" >}}

-This should not be used in production!
+Do not deploy the cluster that results from this tutorial in a production environment.
+It is intended for testing purposes only.
 {{< /callout >}}

 ## Prerequisites